cozy/cozy-docs/src/documents/en/host/install/install-on-raspberry.html.md

 ---

-In order to run Cozy on your Raspberry Pi 2, the simplest way is to download our image and set it up on a SD card.
-The image is based on the [Raspbian Jessie lite](https://www.raspberrypi.org/downloads/raspbian/).
+In order to run Cozy on your Raspberry Pi 2, download our image and set it up on a SD card.
+The image is based on [Raspbian Jessie lite](https://www.raspberrypi.org/downloads/raspbian/).

 First, get the image archive: